Michael Appleton Dip Psych, Dip CBT, BACP Accred

 I offer reduced-fee assessments where requested.

-Areas of special interest: Relationships, families, anxiety, depression, eating disorders, grief, trauma, hearing voices, panic, borderline issues, bullying, divorce/separation, self harm, suicidal feelings.
+Areas of special interest: Relationships, families, borderline personality disorder, anxiety, depression, eating disorders, grief, trauma, hearing voices, panic, bullying, divorce/separation, self harm, suicidal feelings.

 Maps & Directions